 Here is the new FRT CIO constitution (NB this is a pdf document so you will need a pdf reader to download this).

-The final stage is for the membership of the unincorporated association to approve its dissolution.
-We hope to undertake this at the 2016 AGM, after which the Charity Commission will be notified, to duly end the registration of the unincorporated association a charity.
+The final stage was for the membership of the unincorporated association to approve its dissolution.
+Thsi was undertaken at the 2016 AGM, after which the Charity Commission was notified, to duly end the registration of the unincorporated association a charity.